GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "One day, I became famous... but the next day, no one remembered."
+Quote of the day : "Life is too short to safely remove the USB device."

 ### Contact me